Monday, November 28, 2011

 Doing what we believe is right, running away from paradigms that would in any way shackle us or limit us, is integral to self-integrity and ultimately to human happiness.
 And yes, there are times when it will appear as though we are betraying others, but this is all part of ensuring that we do not betray ourselves.

-The alternatives: poor self-integrity and a shaky sense of self are dangerous propositions.
+The alternative: poor self-integrity and a shaky sense of self, are dangerous propositions.
 These do not lead to happiness nor do they help the parties in any relationship.
 They render us petty, envious, bitter, resentful, controlling and dissatisfied.

 It is true, nobody wants to hurt.
 Yet understanding less-than-perfect human behaviors is crucial for processing feelings of betrayal and ultimately, for overcoming their negative impact.